urschrei/pyzotero/doc/index.rst

         Returns a dict containing all available item types

-        :param string locale: Clients can optionally request names in other languages by passing a locale parameter (e.g., "fr-FR"), however, only "en-US" is currently supported.
+        :param str locale: Clients can optionally request names in other languages by passing a locale parameter (e.g., "fr-FR"), however, only "en-US" is currently supported.
         :rtype: dict

     .. py:method:: Zotero.item_fields()